C. K. Janu: Biography

 Janu started her career as a domestic servant at a local school teacher's house, at the age of seven, and spent five years there.
-By the age of 13, she started working as a labourer for a daily wage of Indian Rupess 2 (3.5 US cents).
+By the age of 13, she started working as a labourer for a daily wage of Indian Ruppees 2 (3.5 US cents).
 Later, she learned tailoring and started a small shop, which had to be closed down due to financial constraints.